hydrusnetwork/hydrus/docs/launch_arguments.md

 ##**`--profile_mode`**

 This starts the program with 'Profile Mode' turned on, which captures the performance of boot functions.
 This is also a way to get Profile Mode on the server, although support there is very limited.
+Since Profile Mode is now split into different types, note this specifically turns on "db" Profile Mode.

 # client-specific arguments